HadisArefanJazi/Smart-FAQ-RAG-Search-System/README.md

 # Smart FAQ RAG Search

-Smart FAQ RAG Search is a compact retrieval project for answering user questions from a small FAQ dataset.
-It preserves the original retrieval approach: TF-IDF search by default, optional sentence-transformer semantic search, keyword-bonus reranking, grounded prompt construction, and a simple source-matching evaluation.

-## Problem Statement

 FAQ search systems need to map user wording to the most relevant support answer.
 This project demonstrates a lightweight retrieval pipeline that selects candidate FAQ entries, reranks them with simple lexical overlap, and returns either the best grounded answer or a fallback message when confidence is low.

 The project does not use an external LLM API, vector database, web service, or production dataset.